caitlin-hartley/data-visualization-challenge/README.md

 # data-visualization-challenge

-You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
-Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+Study to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
-They have also asked you for a top-level summary of the study results.

-Prepare the data.
+## Prepare the Data

-Generate summary statistics.
+  - Merge the mouse_metadata and study_results DataFrames into a single DataFrame
+  - Display the number of unique mice IDs in the data
+  - Check for any mouse ID with duplicate time points
+  - Create new clean DataFrame where duplicate mouse is removed

+## Generate Summary Statistics

+  - Generate summary statistic table including: mean, median, variance, standard deviation, and SEM of the tumor volume.

-Create bar charts and pie charts.
+## Create Bar Charts and Pie Charts

+  - Generate two bar charts that show the total total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study
+  - Generate two pie charts that show the distribution of female versus male mice in the study

-Calculate quartiles, find outliers, and create a box plot.
+## Calculate Quartiles, Find Outliers, and Create a Box Plot

+  - Calculate the final tumor volume of each mouse across four regimens: Capomulin, Ramicane, Infubinol, and Ceftamin
+  - Calculate the quartiles and IQR, and determine if there are any potential outliers
+  - Create a list for treatment names and an empty list to hold the tumor volume data
+  - Loop through each drug in the treatment list and append the resulting final tumor volumes for each drug to the empty list
+  - Determine outliers by using the upper and lower bounds
+  - Generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group

-Create a line plot and a scatter plot.
+## Create a line plot and a scatter plot.

+  - Select single mouse that was treated with Capomulin
+  - Generate a line plot of tumor volume versus time point for that mouse

-Calculate correlation and regression.
+## Calculate correlation and regression.

-Submit your final analysis.
+  - Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the Capomulin treatment regimen
+  - Plot the linear regression model